 From Steve Jobs to Sheryl Sandberg, effective leaders have the capacity to inspire audiences and empower their employees.
-Executives of well-led businesses even see their stock price increase 12 times more than inefficient companies.
+In fact, research shows that executives of well-led businesses even see their stock price increase 12 times more than those with ineffective leadership.

-Effective leaders are visionaries who inspire innovation by motivating top performance from their employees.
-They do this by creating a shared vision to unify their team, fostering collaboration and identifying each person’s unique strengths.
+Effective leaders are visionaries who inspire innovation by motivating their employees to reach their top performance potential.
+Most often, this is accomplished through the creation of a shared vision to unify a team, the fostering of collaboration, and the identification of each individual’s unique strengths.

 Download Our Free Guide to Effective Leadership in the 21st Century

 Learn how to develop the skills required to lead effectively in today’s digital, global world.

 How To Become an Effective Leader: 8 Tips for Success

 In order to improve overall effectiveness, professionals in leadership roles should take the time to hone their relevant skills and adjust their style to suit the needs of their teams.
 Read on to learn about some of the common approaches effective leaders use to keep their teams motivated, and how you can apply them to your work.

 Tip #1: Lead By Example

 According to a recent study, one of the largest leadership challenges is managing change and innovation.
 Effective leaders are able to motivate their co-workers and guide their organizations to success by being the first to embrace these changes in the workplace, no matter how big or small they seem.